-Use the Copy and Swap mode buttons in the Multi-Function Module to enter those modes and copy or swap ME, Keyer, and e-DPM settings between MEs (Figure 199).
+Use the Copy and Swap mode buttons in the Multi-Function Module to enter those modes and copy or swap ME, Keyer, and e-DPM settings between MEs (Figure 204).

-Beginning with Kayenne 2.0, the Wipe, Matt, and DPM buttons can be turned on and off (default is on) in the MFM.
+The Wipe, Matt, and DPM buttons can be turned on and off (default is on) in the MFM.
 With an ME and keyer selected in either Copy or Swap menu delegations, the buttons will be available therefore you can include/exclude those parameters from the copy/swap operations.